ldi-github/shirates-core/doc/markdown/vision/vision-index.md

 ## What is Shirates/Vision?

-Shirates is mobile testing framework. <br>
-Shirates/Vision is Computer Vision(CV) driven powered by Vision Framework on macOS.<br>
+Shirates/Vision is Computer Vision(CV) driven mobile testing framework powered by Vision Framework on macOS.<br>

 ### Key technologies

 - AI-OCR for text recognition
 - Image classification/matching by machine learning

-### **Intuitive and configuration-free API**<br>
+### **Intuitive and easy configurable API**<br>

-for manipulating and verifying mobile Apps without cumbersome configuration.
+for manipulating and verifying mobile Apps without cumbersome configuration (like screenConfig.json in Shirates/Classic).
-The only thing procedure you have to do is capturing screenshot, place it in screenshot directory and name it as screen name.
+All you only have to do is capturing screenshot(screens, icons), place it in directory, and run learning batch process.
-In Shirates/Classic you have to configure screen files with selector expressions.
-Now you don't.

 ### Improved performance on iOS<br>

-Computer vision driven API bypasses accessing DOM(This process is very slow especially for iOS).
+Computer vision driven API bypasses accessing DOM (This process is very slow especially for iOS).
 Shirates/Vision has improved dynamically than former version(Shirates/Classic).

 ## Repository